Janis Blaswich: RB Leipzig

 On 15 February 2022, Blaswich signed a contract with RB Leipzig, effective from 1 July 2022 to 30 June 2025.
 On 20 August, he made his debut for Leipzig in a 1–2 away loss against Union Berlin.
-On 5 October 2022, during a Champions League matchup against Celtic, Leipzig's longtime keeper Péter Gulácsi suffered a torn ACL rupture, which would force him to miss the rest of the season.
-Then 3 days later, he played a full 90-minutes as a replacement in a 1–1 away draw against Mainz.
+On 5 October 2022, during a Champions League matchup against Celtic, Leipzig's longtime keeper Péter Gulácsi suffered a torn ACL rupture, which would force him to miss the rest of the season, in which Blaswich immediately replaced him in the 13 minutes of the first half, in a match which ended in a 3–1 victory.
+Three days later, he played a full 90-minute matchup as a replacement in a 1–1 away draw against Mainz 05.